 Fungi & Wildflower Mania

-Wander around long enough and you most certainly check a few items off your long list of gotta see it someday.
-Pictures of items are nice to see but hunting down the items feeds a soul.
+Wander around long enough and you most certainly check a few items off your long list of gotta see it someday plants.
+Pictures of items are nice to see but there is more to it than pictures, hunting down the items feeds a soul.

-In the coming months, I plan on adding the wildflowers from the trip.
+In the coming months, I plan on adding wildflowers and additional locations from the trip.

 AFFILIATE POLICY: Posts on this site may contain links to outside vendors that pay me a commission when you purchase from them, at no additional cost to you.
 Thank you for supporting this site!